FrancescoMottin/Tetris2025_PEL/README.md

 # Programming and Laboratory Project, A.Y.
 2024/2025

+You can access the original repo at this link: (https://github.com/PEL-unive/project-24-25)

 This project involves implementing a simplified version of the classic game [Tetris](https://www.lumpty.com/amusements/games/tetris/tetris.html), focusing on the fundamental operations of (1) parsing pieces recursively from an input stream, and (2) inserting those pieces in the Tetris grid.

 The project requires to implement two classes, `piece` and `tetris`, as described in this document.